saya166/Project-14--Dance-Home-Page/Readme.md

 - Every Content is placed at thier respective suitable places.
 - HTML file is well written with all sections, div tags including well classes with id's.
 - CSS3 added to make it more featured and colorful.
+- The webpage is Desktop, Android and Tablet Responsive.

 ## Completion Time